vgmtrans/vgmtrans/docs/value-collection-matcher-design.md

 The value matcher layer should:

-- Keep the session lifecycle unchanged: scan facts, resolve from snapshots, reconcile by stable keys.
+- Keep the session lifecycle unchanged: scan facts, resolve from snapshots, materialize derived assets, then reconcile by stable keys.
 - Make resolvers readable and testable without mutable root callbacks.
-- Keep fact payloads format-owned when the rule is format-specific.
+- Use shared typed facts for common relationships and keep fact payloads format-owned only when the rule is genuinely format-specific.
 - Provide reusable indexing, asset typing, and collection assembly utilities.
 - Make incomplete and ambiguous collections explicit in `DesiredCollection`.
+- Keep membership resolution separate from collection-dependent asset construction.
 - Preserve deterministic output independent of scan order, except where a format intentionally models "most recent" or source-local behavior.